 THE CENTRE FOR DIGITAL ASSETS & DEMOCRACY

-The Centre for Digital Assets and Democracy (CFDAAD) has been built on the democratic principle that everybody should own and control their own assets, with the state and its agencies acting as directly accountable public servants whose role is to enable.
+The Centre for Digital Assets and Democracy (CDAD) has been built on the democratic principle of financial freedom and to resist attempts by the state to undermine or reduce this right.

-The entry of digital assets, which we use as an umbrella term including digital ledger technology and its evolutions, into the financial arena has provided opportunities for individuals and businesses to hold and control their assets with less intervention from state and financial institutions.
+The entry of digital assets, which we use as an umbrella term including digital ledger technology and its evolutions, into the financial arena has provided opportunities for individuals and businesses to hold and control their assets with less intervention from state and financial institutions and greater privacy.
+A key example of this is bitcoin.

-While bad actors are portrayed as the only beneficiaries of this new asset class, we believe that this is a small, albeit critical, part of the whole picture.
+While bad actors are portrayed as the only beneficiaries of this new asset class, this is only part of the picture.

 Our People